 Stuart Forster reports on what to expect if you visit the festival of Fire and Ice Durham holds each February.
 The event attracts families into the cathedral city in northeast England.

 Durham City hosts its annual Fire and Ice InDurham festival over two days during the February half-term holiday.
-The 2022 will be held on 25 and 26 February.
+The 2022 edition was on 25 and 26 February.

 The family-friendly festival features a city centre sculpture trail displaying hand-carved ice sculptures.
 Ice carving demonstrations and hands-on opportunities to give ice sculpting a go also feature as part of Durham’s Fire and Ice festival.

 Each day of the visually impressive festival culminates with evening shows at 5.15 pm and 6.00 pm.

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Fire and Ice InDurham is a free-to-visit event.
 There’s no need to pre-book tickets to attend the 2022 edition.

 The theme of the 2022 Fire and Ice festival is Science.

 Maps showing the location of the ice sculptures will be available at Durham Town Hall and from the Gala Theatre.
 They will also be available from event stewards and the Fire and Ice Facebook page.